railsuser2014/openobject-doc-book-en/2/2_5_CRM/index.rst

 automatically through email without ever logging into it themselves and having to learn a new system.

-Finally, at the end of this chapter you'll see an efficient method of qualifying prospects or customers that enables you to offer a service tailored to the potential value of different prospects.
+Finally, at the end of this chapter you will see an efficient method of qualifying prospects or customers that enables you to offer a service tailored to the potential value of different prospects.

 For this chapter you should start with a fresh database that includes demo data, using the :guilabel:`CRM profile` and no particular chart of accounts configured.

 .. raw:: html